 In 2003, Kutcher served as co-creator and executive producer of the MTV network's hit reality show Punk'd.
 Preying on unsuspecting stars, Punk'd played practical jokes on the likes of Justin Timberlake, Hilary Duff and Tyra Banks during its eight seasons on the air.
 Two years later, Kutcher headed another reality TV show, Beauty and the Geek, which brought together smart, socially challenged men and beautiful, less intelligent women, who worked together toward the show's grand prize.

 'Two and a Half Men'

 In 2016, Kutcher began starring in the Netflix sitcom The Ranch as Colt Bennett, a failed pro football player who returns home to his family farm in rural Colorado.
-The show also stars Sam Elliott and Debra Winger as Bennett's parents, and originally featured fellow That '70s Show alumn Danny Masterson as his brother, before Masterson left amid sexual assault allegations in December 2017.
-The Ranch was renewed for a fourth season in fall 2018.
+The show also stars Sam Elliott and Debra Winger as Bennett's parents, and originally featured fellow That '70s Show alumn Danny Masterson as his brother before Masterson left amid sexual assault allegations in December 2017.
+The Ranch aired its final episode in January 2020.

 'Dude, Where's My Car?'

 Following appearances in the romantic comedy Down to You (2000) and the crime drama Reindeer Games (2000), Kutcher didn't stray far from his television image for his first leading role: He played a wacky stoner, Jesse Montgomery III, who, along with friend Chester Greenburg (Seann William Scott), tries to retrace the previous night's events in Dude, Where's My Car?
 (2000).
 While it was derided by critics, the comedy was a box-office success, and Kutcher, subsequently, developed a large fan base.
 That same year, the actor was named one of People magazine's "50 Most Beautiful People."

 'My Boss's Daughter,' 'Just Married,' 'The Butterfly Effect'